rodekruis/relief-app/PWA/README.md

     Then "No beneficiary data found" message is shown and "Add beneficiary button" is visible

-  and beneficiaries have been added
+  and <numberOfBeneficiaries> beneficiaries have been added
-    Then "beneficiaries served: (n / n)" is shown and "Add beneficiary button" is hidden 🐞
+    Then "beneficiaries served: (0 / <numberOfBeneficiaries>)" is shown and "Add beneficiary button" is hidden

+    When distribution is started or resumed
+      using typing or scanner
+        When scanning code for eligle beneficary
+          Then green box appears showing beneficiary details When marking as receipient
+              and going back to distribution page
+                Then "beneficiaries served: (1 / <numberOfBeneficiaries>)" is shown When continuing distribution
+              and going back to distribution page
+                Then "beneficiaries served: (0 / <numberOfBeneficiaries>)" is shown When going back to main menu
+              Then "beneficiaries served: (0 / <numberOfBeneficiaries>)" is shown

+        When scanning code for ineligible beneficiary
+          Then red box appears showing beneficiary details When pressing Mark as recepient

+        When scanning unknown code
+      using camera

 Given no distributions are known (yet)
   When tapping home button